KyriakosJiannis/Matlab-read-Outlook/README.md

 # Matlab function which reads Outlook emails
 Author :  Ioannis Kyriakos

-Matlab function which imports the 'readed' or 'unreaded' outlook emails from inbox or or its subfolders.
+Matlab function which imports the 'readed' or 'unreaded' outlook emails from inbox and their folders - subfolders.
 Extracts their subjects, bodies and can save their attachments.

- I have not tested in other outlook version apart from 2007.
+% Reads all emails from inbox
+mails = ReadOutlook;

+% Reads all Unread emails from inbox mails = ReadOutlook('Read', 1);

+% Reads all Unread emails from  inbox and mark them as read mails = ReadOutlook('Read', 1, 'Mark', 1);

+% Reads all emails from a email folders and save their attachments mails = ReadOutlook('Folder', 'Groups', 'Savepath', 'C:\matlab\data\test');